 The association president, other members of the executive committee, and selected members of the bargaining unit may (preferably on the invitation of the bargaining team) attend at the negotiating table from time to time as observers or experts on particular negotiating issues.
 However, we recommend that negotiations be conducted in private i.e. not open to members or third parties such as students.
 This, in order to facilitate an open dialogue between the two parties’ representatives at the table.

-Other committees, such as a research committee, a communications/media committee, a strategy committee and a work action/strike committee could be appointed by the executive committee in order to provide specific support to the bargaining team or to support the collective bargaining process in general.
+Other committees, such as a member mobilization committee, a research committee, a communications/media committee, and a work action/strike committee could be appointed by the executive committee in order to provide specific support to the bargaining team or to support the collective bargaining process in general.
 These committees should be appointed by the executive in consultation with the chief spokesperson/negotiator.
 They should be appointed shortly after the negotiating committee.

 Each committee should have the principal authority in its area of responsibility but should consult regularly with and take instruction from the president and/or executive committee as to general strategy or approach.

 These committees should have a research and advisory function only.
 These supporting committees report to, and are subject to, the executive committee.
 Their activities require the approval of the executive, preferably after an assessment, in consultation with the chief spokesperson/negotiator, of the likely impact of those activities on the progress of negotiations.
 Any such activities must be responsive to the needs of the bargaining team.
 The association president, other members of the executive committee, and the chief spokesperson/negotiator may attend meetings of supporting committees from time to time as observers or experts on particular issues.